16 Dec CMMC Interim Rule Relies on NIST (SP) 800-171

 While CMMC is being rolled out, self-assessed directives are in place for defense contractors based on the 110 cybersecurity controls in the National Institute of Standards and Technology (NIST) Special Publication 800-171, generally referred to as “800-171.”
 Prior to the adoption of CMMC, DFARS required most defense contractors to simply attest to the fact that they followed all of the controls specified in 800-171.
 But many contractors were not fully compliant, and government audits were few and far between.
 As a result, too many breaches of Controlled Unclassified Information (CUI) leaked out of government contracts.

 The DFARS Interim Rule now requires all contractors to perform complete self-assessments and formally score their 800-171 compliance status.
-The specific scoring system developed by the DoD must be followed, and the post-assessment score must be uploaded to a federal database – the Supplier Performance Risk System (SPRS) – along with a System Security Plan (SSP) and a Plan of Action and Milestones (POA&M) to cure any deficiencies prior to qualifying for future contracts.
+The specific scoring system developed by the DoD must be followed, and the post-assessment score must be uploaded to a federal database – the Supplier Performance Risk System (SPRS).
+Contractors must also create a System Security Plan (SSP) and a Plan of Action and Milestones (POA&M) to cure any deficiencies prior to qualifying for future contracts.

 MSP Opportunity Working With Defense Contractors